 Fetal Alcohol Spectrum Disorder

-NorWest Community Health Centres (NWCHC) is one of approximately 14 FASD diagnostic (testing) centres in Ontario.
-The team provides FASD diagnostic testing at any age.
+NorWest Community Health Centres (NWCHC) is one of approximately 14 FASD diagnostic testing centres in Ontario.
+NWCHC will accept referrals from any source (self-referral; family, medical, agency etc.)

-- One of the few testing services in Ontario that can diagnose through the lifespan
+- One of the few testing services in Ontario that can diagnose throughout the lifespan of an Individual

 - Specialized health care related to FASD

-- Help for those living with FASD including counselling and peer group support, education programs, and community training
+- Help for those living with FASD including counselling, peer group support, education programs and community training

 - Parenting program for parents and caregivers of children with FASD